Golden Year Two

 Detective Comics #36 by Bill Finger, Bob Kane, Jerry Robinson, & Sheldon Moldoff (1940)

 Next, Batman—now wearing gauntlet gloves with fins and claws—gets blamed for the murder of an FBI agent.
 After learning that master criminal Professor Hugo Strange—who is a notorious public super-villain, but has yet to cross paths with the Dark Knight—was behind the execution, Bruce ponders how to bring Strange to justice and clear Batman’s name.
 While Bruce smokes his pipe and ponders for literal days, Strange envelopes Gotham in a sea of fog using a giant fog machine.
 In the dense mist, Strange’s henchmen knock off a few banks.
 The Caped Crusader prevents the robbery of another bank, but gets caught by Strange’s thugs during a heist at a fur company.
 At Strange’s HQ a bound Batman takes a vicious whipping at the hands of the super-villain.
 Batman is able to break his bonds, use sleeping gas pellets from his belt to bring down Strange’s cronies, and then pound Strange into submission.
 Batman is cleared of all charges and the radio reports news of Batman as a savior for incarcerating the city’s “arch-villain.”
-(This issue is also shown via flashback from The Brave and the Bold #182.)
+(This issue is also shown via flashback from The Brave and The Bold #182.)

 Following his encounter with Hugo Strange, Batman finally makes a conclusive decision about his damn gloves!
 He decides to go permanently with his iconic blue gauntlet-fin gloves, which he will rock for the rest of his crime-fighting career.
 The Dark Knight then takes a ride in the Batmobile and gets lost on a country back road.
 Batman getting lost?
 Jesus.
 The Dark Knight then goes to ask for directions at a nearby house only to stumble upon a gangland torture session.
 A gangster named Joey is being tortured by his comrades under suspicion of having betrayed them.
 The men all work for a gangster named Elias Turg.
 Batman saves Joey, but Joey knocks-out Batman for his trouble.
 Joey then kills his torturers and takes off running.
 The next day, Bruce finds a Turg Grocery Store in the phone book (!) and pays the grocer a visit.
 By night, Batman returns to the store and confronts Joey and Turg, addressing Joey by name.
 After Batman leaves, Turg kills Joey.
 The Caped Crusader comes back to find a dying Joey, who points him in the direction of the docks.
 At the waterfront, Batman prevents some international spies from blowing up a cargo ship.
 Batman confronts the spy-boss, monocle-wearing foreign agent Count Grutt, who is revealed to be Turg’s true identity.
 Batman fights Grutt, who winds up dead via his own sword.[1]